arianyambao/crash-course-dialogflow/README.md

 * On the conversational design flow, this would be the last intent so we would en our conversation here.
 Toggle enable the `Set this intent as the end of conversation`
 * Add the response the agent will give back to the user:
 ```
 Great!
-Here is your receipt for plan #.postpaid_plans : 072419.
+Here is your receipt for plan #specific_plan-followup.postpaid_plans : 072419.
 Please proceed to your nearest Sample Telecom store and present it for further processing.
 Thank you and have a nice day!
 ```
 * `#specific_plan-followup` is the context containing all the entities and parameters from the previous conversation and `.postpaid_plans` is the entity that we used inside the said context.
 * Test your flow
 ![alt text](images/df4_5.png)

 # For documentation and References:
 * https://cloud.google.com/dialogflow/docs/